Towards One-for-All Anomaly Detection for Tabular Data: Methodology

 \textbf{Neighbor Distance Extraction.} To convert variable-dimensional features into a fixed-length representation, we compute the distances to the top-$K$ nearest neighbors in the training set.
 For a sample $\mathbf{x}$, we retrieve its $K$ nearest neighbors from $\mathbf{X}_{train}$ and compute the Euclidean distances between $\mathbf{x}$ and its neighbors:

 where $d_k$ denotes the distance to the $k$-th nearest neighbor.
 This yields a unified distance sequence regardless of the original feature dimensionality.

 \textbf{Multi-View Transformation.} Although neighbor distance provides a unified token, a single distance metric is insufficient for capturing diverse anomaly patterns.
 In practice, different datasets usually exhibit specific preferences for particular metric spaces induced by feature transformations (as shown in Fig.~\ref{fig:optimal}).
+This variability can be attributed to the heterogeneous structure and irregular feature distributions of tabular data, which often challenge standard deep learning models and require tailored representations~\cite{shwartz2022tabular,grinsztajn2022tree,beyazit2023inductive}.
 For example, some anomalies are detectable only in the standardized space, while others emerge in the rank-based space.
 To address this, we construct $M$ distinct \textit{metric spaces} (i.e., the data views in \ourmethod):

 where each transformation $\mathcal{T}_m$ is fitted on the training set $\mathbf{X}_{train}$.
 Applying the above neighbor distance extraction in each view yields a view-specific distance sequence $\mathbf{d}^{(m)} = [d_1^{(m)}, d_2^{(m)}, \dots, d_K^{(m)}]^\top$, and thus multi-view distance sequences $\{\mathbf{d}^{(m)}\}_{m=1}^M$.
 By applying different transformations, the relative positions of samples in the feature space are reshaped, inducing different nearest neighbor structures and revealing complementary anomaly patterns.